ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/dsq.md

 Optional Arguments:
   -h, --help            Show this help message and exit.
-  --version             show program's version number and exit --submit              Submit the job array on the fly instead of creating a submission script.
+  --version             show program's version number and exit --batch-file sub_script.sh
-  --max-jobs number     Maximum number of simultaneously running jobs from the job array.
-  -J jobname, --job-name jobname
+                        Name for batch script file.
+Defaults to dsq-jobfile-YYYY-MM-DD.sh -J jobname, --job-name jobname
                         Name of your job array.
+Defaults to dsq-jobfile --max-jobs number     Maximum number of simultaneously running jobs from the job array.
-Defaults to dsq-jobfile -o fmt_string, --output fmt_string
+  -o fmt_string, --output fmt_string
                         Slurm output file pattern.
 There will be one file per line in your job file.
 To suppress slurm out files, set this to /dev/null.
 Defaults to dsq-jobfile-%A_%a-%N.out
-  --batch-file sub_script.sh
-                        Name for batch script file.
-Defaults to dsq-jobfile-YYYY-MM-DD.sh
+  --status-dir dir      Directory to save the job_jobid_status.tsv file to.
+Defaults to working directory.
+  --suppress-stats-file  Don't save job stats to job_jobid_status.tsv --submit              Submit the job array on the fly instead of creating a submission script.
 ```

 In the example above, we want walltime of 10 minutes and memory=4GB per job.
 Our invocation would be: